 The purpose of safety chains is to restrain a trailer if the unthinkable happens and the hitch comes loose.
 I suppose it’s not really unthinkable because it happens, way more than it should.
 Anyway, once the trailer is free from it’s hitch, the chains are all it has to keep it guided.

 If the liberated trailer decides to turn, it is restrained only by the chains keeping it from going too far.
 Or, if it is slowing faster than the tow vehicle, it will pull along — by the chains.
-On the other hand, if you are trying to slow it down, it will slow either by crashing into the vehicle, or by the safety chains as the tongue pushes well under the vehicle.
+On the other hand, if you are trying to slow it down, it will slow either by crashing into the vehicle, or by the safety chains as the tongue pushes under the vehicle.

-The ideal case is going up a steep hill where you can stop safely, quickly.
+The ideal case is going up a steep hill where you can stop safely, and quickly.
 Unfortunately, it’s more often the later where the trailer relies on the tow vehicle to cushion its stop.
 The trailer may sway side to side violently.
 It (and the boat / camper / etc.) may flip or destroy itself.
 The trailer may crush the back of the tow vehicle.
 Usually it is not pretty.
-Hopefully you have Breakaway Brakes to help it all end quicker.
+Hopefully you have Breakaway Kit to help it all end quicker.

 The Effect Of Twisting Safety Chains

 What happens when a chain is twisting as in the last photo (video link) below?
 When you hook up the trailer, it looks great.
 The chains are all neat, and it looks good.